aws-amplify/amplify-js/docs/media/tutorials/building-web-apps/index.md

 Overview
 --------

-The AWS Amplify and the CLI provides a developer experience that allows frontend JavaScript developers to create and integrate backend resources into their apps quickly.
+The AWS Amplify library and the AWS Amplify CLI provides a developer experience that allows frontend JavaScript developers to create and integrate backend resources into their apps quickly.

 In this tutorial, you will learn how to build a cloud-enabled web app with React and AWS Amplify.

 **By completing this tutorial, you will be able to;**
 - Use Amplify CLI to create your backend